Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/drying-our-routes.md

 ##### !end-hint
 ##### !explanation

-a| False: we could likely combine some statements to make our files even shorter, but shortness is not the goal; clear, easy to maintain code is the goal. b| True c| True d| False: If attributes on the `Book` model change, then we would need to make changes to the `to_dict` method of the `Book` class.
+1. False: we could likely combine some statements to make our files even shorter, but shortness is not the goal; clear, easy to maintain code is the goal.
+2. True
+3. True
+4. False: If attributes on the `Book` model change, then we would need to make changes to the `to_dict` method of the `Book` class.

 ##### !end-explanation
 ### !end-challenge